 Given safety concerns, not just legal but also physical danger from bad neighbors and liability issues, if something were to go wrong during an event held at home – we highly recommend going with a professional wedding venue instead of doing it all yourself.

+You want to have one bathroom per 20 guests.
+Will the DIY venue be able to accommodate it?
 What’s your rain backup plan?
-Do you have amazing spots for a photo shoot during your guest’s cocktail hour?
+Do you have unique spots for a photo shoot during your guest’s cocktail hour?
 Probably not if it’s in your backyard.
 You have to figure these things out well in advance if you’re going the DIY route – and that’s not easy.

-So, do you want to be professional, or do you want to save money?
+So, do you want to be professional, or do you want to save a little money?

 That answer may depend on your situation, but keep this article handy when making your final decision.
-The next few paragraphs will go into detail about the costs of DIY weddings vs. hiring professionals for DJ services, planners, and more.
+The following few paragraphs will detail the costs of DIY weddings vs. hiring professionals for DJ services, planners, and more.

 You’re definitely going to want a DJ/MC at your wedding if you want events to flow seamlessly, but something to consider is if you have enough electricity to handle all of that sound and lighting.
 What is your backup plan if the power goes out?
 What if there’s a rain delay or some other unforeseen event?

-What if you want to DIY the whole thing but don’t have time for it all because of work and life commitments, then what do you do?
-In this case, hiring professionals is your best bet but of course, goes against your budget.
-You can delegate tasks so that no one person has too much on their plate at any given time.
-If you’re not familiar with weddings, how will you know when something should be done by?
+What if you want to DIY the whole thing but don’t have time for it because of work and life commitments?
+Then what do you do?
+In this case, hiring professionals is your best bet but goes against your budget.
+You can delegate tasks so that no one person has too much on their plate at any time.
+If you’re unfamiliar with weddings, how will you know when something should be done?

-Plus, they make sure everything flows smoothly from the ceremony through reception – it’s worth the investment!
-It also helps people who are new to wedding planning stay sane during a tough process.
+Plus, they ensure everything flows smoothly from the ceremony through the reception – it’s worth the investment!
+It also helps people who are new to wedding planning stay sane during a challenging process.
 Some venues, including Legacy Farms, already have a professional wedding planner built into the cost, so you don’t have to have any stress whatsoever.

-Permits: DIY venues can be a headache when it comes to permits.
+8. Permits: DIY venues can be a headache regarding permits.

 There is no one for you to call with questions or concerns, and if something goes wrong in the planning process, there’s not going to be anyone on hand that knows what they are doing – sounds like an invitation for disaster!

-A professional wedding venue takes care of all of those headaches and stresses so you don’t have any worries about anything at your event.
-They also offer packages where some people will handle every last detail from start to finish so you don’t need to sweat the small stuff.
+A professional wedding venue takes care of all those headaches and stresses, so you don’t have any worries about anything at your event.
+They also offer packages where some people will handle every last detail from start to finish, so you don’t need to sweat the small stuff.
 And instead of stressing over keeping up with everything yourself, let them do it while you enjoy your big day!